-In March 2021, the Euro area (EA) benchmark yield curve moved slightly downward and since April 2021 and up to the end of 2021 the bond yield curve moved at higher levels.
-With regards to the total euro-denominated bond issuances for the period January-May 2021, a decline by 6 percent was recorded compared to the corresponding period of 2020 whilst public issuances were slightly above the levels of 2020 by the order of 2 percent.
+During the period March to May 2022, the Euro area (EA) benchmark yield curve moved up and slightly steepened anticipating the termination of ECB asset purchases programme.
+With regards to the total euro-denominated bond issuances for the period January-May 2022, a decline by 1.5 percent was recorded, compared to the corresponding period of 2021 whilst public bond issuances were still 21.7 percent higher than the pre-COVID levels of 2019.